Watch Before Starting a Home Bakery!

 baking in real life

 Recently, I’ve been following another home baker on social media.
 Her creations?
 Gorgeous.
 Her aesthetic?
 Impeccable.
 Her kitchen?
-Dreamy.
-You know the type—every cookie looks like it belongs in a Paris bakery window and not a crumb in sight.
-And somehow she’s always wearing cute linen aprons, perfectly curled hair, and zero sweatpants.
+Spotless-there's no dirty dishes.
+EVER.
+And somehow she’s always wearing cute clothes, her hair looks adorable, and she's always clean.
 Not even one speck of flour!

 Let’s Be Real: That’s Not Real Life